MichelleBerta/MichelleBerta/README.md

 ### Hi there 👋.
-I’m Michelle, a junior frontend developer with special focus on front end development.
-I am highly organized, loyal and lover of all things pug related.
-I have a passion for creativity and interactive designs.
+I’m Michelle, a Front End Developer, with a background in leadership and a passion for designing imaginative and interactive websites.
+I am a resourceful problem solver recognized for exceptional interpersonal communication abilities, being well organized, and thriving in collaborative team environments.
+I will bring lots of energy and dedication to any team.

 ![MichelleBerta](assets/journey.png)